The image above is bushfire smoke, presumably mixed with rain, on BOM’s Sydney rain radar today.

 Fortunately, 40C+ is rare in Tasmania.
 The record high temperature was 42.2C at Scamander on the East Coast on January 30, 2009.

 Nor does Tasmania get many cold extremes in the lowlands, as the island has a sea-moderated climate.

-What it does seem to be in Tasmania lately is windy.
-Unfortunately, wind anomalies are hard to determine as the data is not easily available.
+What Tasmania has been lately is windy.
+Unfortunately, wind anomalies are hard to determine as the data is not readily available.